Last updated on January 10th, 2019 at 05:59 pm

 Circle B is great for viewing wildlife and hiking

-LAKELAND FL — If you don’t live near it, you probably don’t know about Circle B Bar Reserve, a Polk County park that is just as impressive as many of Florida’s state parks.
+LAKELAND — If you don’t live near it, you probably don’t know about Circle B Bar Reserve, a Polk County park that is just as impressive as many of Florida’s state parks.
 (And Florida state parks are award-winners.)

-Located in Lakeland Fl, midway between Orlando and Tampa, it is just 20 minutes south of I-4 on the Polk Parkway toll road, SR 540.
+Located in Lakeland Fl, midway between Orlando and Tampa, Circle B is just 20 minutes south of I-4 on the Polk Parkway toll road, SR 540.
 Circle B Bar Reserve is especially terrific for birding from fall through spring, when nature photographers flock there to capture images of the huge white pelicans, tropical-pink spoonbills, leggy sandhill cranes, iconic bald eagles and dozens of other birds.
 (Photos by some of these talented wildlife photographers are on this page.)

 But there’s much more to this park:

-- It’s free, including the nature center.
+- Circle B is free, including the nature center.

 - Wonderful and extensive trails wrap around Lake Hancock and wind through Banana Creek Marsh.
-An easy-to-read trail map is available, showing how trails are broken into manageable segments.
+An easy-to-read trail map is available, showing how Circle B trails are broken into manageable segments.
 You can put together a loop totaling six miles or take a short stroll.
 The three-quarter-of-a mile Lost Bridge Trail, for example, is a loop under a canopy of oaks.
 Waterfront trails may bring you in close proximity to alligators.
 (Be careful during spring mating and nesting season.)

 I walked several trails on a day so breezy that thick mats of Spanish moss hanging from the oaks were horizontal in the wind.
 It was June – not your prime birding month – and yet in short order I saw osprey, hawks, egrets and heron.
 There were alligators in the marsh and around the edge of the large, brown Lake Hancock.